querolita/mina-book/src/crypto/plonk/overview.md

 in the rest:

 - we will define every tool needed
+- the whole point is to go from program -> arithmetic circuit -> constraints -> polynomials, as polynomials are what we can prove later
+- then we will explain how polynomial commitments work and how we can prove things succintly (to some extent) with them.
-- everything will be used in the final protocol section
+- everything will be used in the final protocol section that describes our variant of PLONK.

+TODO: what are the new parts in our variants?
+What are the removed parts?